decibling/whitepaper/content/en/docs/tokenomics/froy-distribution.md

 weight: 510
 lastmod: 2023-01-17T08:47:16.735Z
 ---
-FROY will be the token of Decibling platform.
+> FROY will be the token (currency) of all transactions in Decibling platform.

-Max supply: 			100,000,000,000
+Max supply: 			100,000,000,000 FROY

 In words:			One hundred billions FROY